alefore/weblog/recommendations.md

 ## Baby

-### Judes
+### Judes diapers

-We decided to use reusable diappers for our baby and went with the [Judes](https://www.judesfamily.com/) diapers.
+We decided to use reusable diapers for our baby and went with the [Judes](https://www.judesfamily.com/) diapers.
 We've only used them for about five weeks as of this writing, but we're very happy with these choices.